cucumber/docs/content/cucumber/cucumber.yml.md

    bvt: --tags @bvt
    ```

-Defining a template requires a name and then the command-line options that you want to execute with this profile.
-The example above generates two profiles: the first, named `html_report`, with a list of command-line options that specify new output formats and a second, named `bvt` which executes all features and scenarios [[tagged|Tags]] with @bvt.
+Defining a template requires a name and then the command-line options that you
+want to execute with this profile.

+The example above generates two profiles:

+1. `html_report`, with a list of command-line options that specify new output formats, and
+2. `bvt`, which executes all Features and Scenarios [[tagged|Tags]] with `@bvt`.

 ## Executing Profiles